 Foreign tourists had almost 5 million overnight stays in Norway in 2013, of which German tourists accounted for 11 per cent.
 Swedes accounted for 14 per cent and Danes 9 per cent.
 The total number of overnight stays was just shy of 20 million in 2013.

-Germans, Danes, Swedes, Dutch and Brits are the most frequent guests in Norway.
-They had more than half of all foreign guest nights at collective accommodation establishments in Norway in 2012.
+Germans, Danes, Swedes, Dutch and guests from the US are the most frequent in Norway.
+They accounted for more than half of all foreign guest nights at collective accommodation establishments in Norway in 2013.

-The average cost of a hotel room in Oslo in 2011 was $180, a lot less than in many other European cities (rooms in Paris, Rome, Venice, London, Amsterdam, Geneva and Stockholm all cost more).
+Compared to the rest of Europe, hotel prices in Norway are not expensive, with the average price for a double room in February 2012 being just under NOK 900* and thus less than in many other European cities (rooms in Paris, Rome, Venice, London, Amsterdam, Geneva and Stockholm all cost more).

-Non-resident guests in Norway in 2012 spent most money on food, attractions and local transporation, together accounting for 12.7 billion NOK.
-In second place is accomodation, with 10.7 billion NOK spent in 2012.
+Non-resident guests in Norway spent 9.9 billion on grocery, amusements and local transport.
+In second place is accomodation, with 7.1 billion NOK spent in the summer season of 2013.

 Did you know?

 In 2012, Norway had more British cruise passengers than the Caribbean: 197,000 Brits chose to go on a cruise in Norway, vs. 189,000 who went to the Caribbean.

 Røros in Trøndelag won the prestigious Tourism for Tomorrow Awards 2012 at the World Travel & Tourism Councils (WTTC) award ceremony in 2011 for its ongoing work with sustainable tourism.